gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 Admissions controllers can access the conent of the objects being created by the requests.
 They can modify content, validate it, and potentially deny request.

-Admission controllers are needed for cenrtain features to work properly.
+Admission controllers are needed for certain features to work properly.
 Controllers have been added as K8s matured.
 Started with 1.13.1 release of the `kube-apiserver`, the admission controllers are now compiled into the binary, instead of a list passed during execution.
 To enable or disable, we can pass the following options, changing out the plugins we want to enable or disable:

 * `--enable-admission-plugins=NamespaceLifecycle,LimitRanger`
 * `--disable-admission-plugins=PodNodeSelector`